bitExpert/composer-authstore-plugin/README.md

 The AuthStore plugin gives you the ability to store the credentials in a separate file.
 That way you do not need to enter your credentials every time you run composer.

-Last year I was working on a PR (composer/composer#1862) for Composer which up to now is not merged in master.
-Kudos to Manuel Lemos from phpclasses.org for pointing out that the new Plugin API of Composer might help to apply the PR without patching Composer.
+Last year I was working on a [PR](https://github.com/composer/composer/issues/1862) for Composer which up to now is not merged in master.
+Kudos to Manuel Lemos from [phpclasses.org](http://phpclasses.org) for pointing out that the new Plugin API of Composer might help to apply the PR without patching Composer.
+As a result this plugin came alive.

 How to use it?